wojtossfm/godot_scml_importer/README.md

  * Bone scale animations will not work as expected due to how the scale handling is implemented in the plugin.
 Currently not expected to change as not expecting it to be a common concern for users (at least not reported).

 # Changelog

+### 0.10.0

+ * changes to how angles are handled to avoid awkward spins
+ * optional character map support (import option)
+ * Thank you "SmiteIsTrashBro" for your contributing PR (#35) with this

 ### 0.9.2